Nitrux/LIMA-license/README.md

-# LIMA License
+# L.I.M.A.
+License (License for the Integral Maintenance of Artwork)

-LIMA License wants to provide a way for artistic works to keep their integrity intact while at the same time allowing others to modify and distribute modifications.
+L.I.M.A.
+License wants to provide a way for artistic works to keep their integrity intact while at the same time allowing others to modify and distribute modifications.

 ![](https://limalicense.com/wp-content/uploads/2015/12/lima_logo_sticky_4.png)

 ## Finally, a license for artists in mind.

-LIMA LIcense wants to provide a way for artistic works to keep their integrity intact while at the same time allowing others to modify and distribute modifications.
+L.I.M.A.
+LIcense wants to provide a way for artistic works to keep their integrity intact while at the same time allowing others to modify and distribute modifications.

 ## Specialized in Arts
 Our license was specially created to cover the scope of various forms of art.
 The most common open-source licenses were created specifically for computer code.